You are here

 - Veterinary Medicines Directorate

 Four sub-groups provide expert advice to the national group and issue newsletters.
-The sub-groups cover these aspects of controlled drugs:
+They cover these aspects of controlled drugs:

 - theft and fraud